-Details on the course content, including the assignments, venues and materials, are provided under separate sections on the MyCourses page.
+Details on the course content, including the assignments, venues and materials, are provided under main and sub-sections on the DfG MyCourses page

 Details on the schedule (applies in this implementation):

-DfG runs through two periods, period IV (25 Feb – 12 Apr 2019) and period V (15 Apr – 31 May 2019).
-There is no contact teaching on the last week of either period.
+DfG runs through two periods, period IV - V. There is no contact teaching on the last week of either period.
 Contact teaching sessions are on Tuesdays.